Scrapping UK air travel tax would boost economy, airlines say

 Last month, the airlines began to benefit from a government concession on APD with the abolition of the charge for children under 12, with plans from next year to get rid of it for all under-16s.

-The calls for the government to go further and scrap the levy entirely come ahead of finance minister George Osborne's budget in July, his first since a new government was elected in May, and at a time when Britain faces the prospect of different APD regimes within its borders.
+The calls for the government to go further and scrap the levy entirely come ahead of Chancellor George Osborne's budget in July, his first since a new government was elected in May, and at a time when Britain faces the prospect of different APD regimes within its borders.

 New powers promised by the UK government for Scotland could hand it control of APD, which the majority Scottish National Party there has said it wants to cut or even scrap.